Needlesslord/Research-Project-Installer/docs/README.md

 - [**Process virtual machines.**](https://en.wikipedia.org/wiki/Virtual_machine#Process_virtual_machines) They are designed to execute computer programs in a platform-independent environment.

-**The main purpose of VM is to test software in the safest way.** Testing in VM allws to simulate a full operating system, isolated from the rest of our machine, and it's the perfect way to test our setup installer to check whether it works or not in different OS and their previous versions.
+**The main purpose of VM is to test software in the safest way.** Testing in VM allows to simulate a full operating system, isolated from the rest of our machine, and it's the perfect way to test our setup installer to check whether it works or not in different OS and their previous versions.

 ###### What is [*VirtualBox*](https://es.wikipedia.org/wiki/VirtualBox)?

 There are several tools that you can use to create VM.
-In my researh, however, I'm going to use VirtualBox, but bear in mind that there are many other and some may be more suitable for you project, depending on the scope, knowledge, etc.
+In my research, however, I'm going to use VirtualBox, but bear in mind that there are many other and some may be more suitable for you project, depending on the scope, knowledge, etc.

 Oracle VM VirtualBox is a free and open-source compatible with Windows, macOS, Linux, Solaris and OpenSolaris.
 Basically it supports the creation and management of guest virtual machines.
 It is aimed both for enterprises and home use.
 Bear in mind that VirtualBox is being actively developed with frequent releases and a growing list of features.